 Other staff are also available for mentoring if required.

 At the RCS Year 4 and Year 5 students learn together in many ways and senior students will often run practice OSCE scenarios for Year 4 students or act as peer mentors.
 This mutual support is strongly encouraged at the RCS.
 Students will also discover that junior doctors and registrars are happy to run extra education or skills sessions and give tremendous support to RCS students in the clinical setting on both a professional and pastoral support level.
-The RCS also has a comprehensive Student Support Program (PDF 129.6 KB) to assist our students.

 The facilities at the RCS are modern and well equipped.
 Tutorial and lecture rooms are equipped with videoconferencing equipment so students can attend sessions whilst away on placements.
 Student facilities include private lockers, computer rooms, lounges, kitchen, BBQ area, flat screen TV and table tennis.